jruizvar/playing-numpy/README.md

-# playing-numpy
+# Playing NumPy

-Playing tic-tac-toe with NumPy
+Playing NumPy is a pedagogical notebook to introduce NumPy indexing and broadcasting.